tapglue/snaas/doc/notifications-structure-android.md

 ## Proposed solution

+Replace the notification message with a data message.
+Documentation on both types can be found [here](https://firebase.google.com/docs/cloud-messaging/concept-options#notifications_and_data_messages)

 1. Add the data from the `notification` object to the `data` object.
+2. Put the `data` object on the top level
 2. Remove the `notification` object.

 The names of the fields in the `notification` object could be the same in the `data` object.
 This way the client has to manually handle their notifications, which gives it the liberty to customise the design.